 - New Emergency Communication Officers receive 360 hours of initial training.
 Additional training sessions are held for operations staff on a regular basis throughout the year.

-- The average speed of answer for all 911 calls was six seconds in 2013.
+- The average speed of answer for all 9-1-1 calls is six seconds.

 - In Calgary, accidental calls to 9-1-1 happen, on average, more than 300 times each day from cell phones kept in pockets, purses and backpacks.
-We remind everyone to free up our emergency lines by putting your cell phone on “standby” or stored in a holster.
+We remind everyone to free up our emergency lines by putting your cell phone on “standby” or storing it in a holster.